 This is a great platform for your subscriber list.
 It’s a little pricey if you are just starting your and don’t have very many email subscribers.
 However, it is SO MUCH EASIER to use than Mailchimp.

-I love love love this ebook.
+I love love love this course (it used to be an eBook but she upgraded it to a course).
 It breaks down some of the mysteries of using Pinterest and how you can use the platform to generate more traffic to your TPT shop or your website.

 Some of the techniques don’t work as well with TPT such as looking at Google Analytics to see which pins are generating the most traffic.
 You can still find this information if you are using a UTM code on your pins.
 It just won’t help you to track pins that someone else might make of your product that goes viral.